-The last clear day, Storms moving in late Friday
+The last clear day, storms moving in late Friday

 THE FORECAST

 Today and Tonight: This will be our last clear and quiet day before storms return.
 Temperatures this afternoon will be near 70 degrees with sunny skies.
-Overnight temperatures will be warmer in the mid-50s.
+Overnight temperatures will be cooler in the mid-50s.

 Up Next: Conditions on Friday will be warm and muggy as showers bubble up late in the evening.
 All the severe weather ingredients will be present, and our area is at a risk for severe storms Friday and Saturday.
 The WBRZ viewing area is under a level 1/5 and 2/5 marginal and slight risks for severe weather.
 A line of showers and storms will move through, but they have the potential to strengthen and become severe before moving out of the viewing area.
 Severe storms are more likely the further north and west you are.
 These storms will be capable of producing large hail, damaging winds, and we can’t rule out the possibility of a tornado.
 The most active time will be between midnight and 5 am Saturday.